Code of Practice frequently asked questions

 While Kenya is not on the WHO Health Workforce Support and Safeguards List it remains a country with significant health workforce challenges.
 Kenya was added to the amber list in the Code so that it will be protected from unmanaged international recruitment which could exacerbate existing health and social care workforce shortages.

 The UK and Kenya signed a bilateral agreement in July 2021 to provide a framework for future international recruitment.
-Detailed guidelines for how employers and agencies will be able to ethically recruit health and social care personnel to the UK are currently being developed and will be published in due course.
-This Bilateral Agreement is currently in the pilot phase and therefore no recruitment should take place outside the scope of the bilateral agreement, any recruitment done outside of the pilot phase would be a breach of the Code of Practice.
+This bilateral agreement remains in the pilot phase and therefore no recruitment should take place outside the scope of the bilateral agreement, any recruitment done outside of the pilot phase would be a breach of the Code of Practice.

 This is the first health worker recruitment agreement signed with a country on the WHO Health Workforce Support and Safeguard List 2023.